-Authorize without analyzing Allows IPv6 packets to move between the interfaces of the bridge.
-No higher scan or filter will then be applied on this protocol. ----------------------------- ---
+Authorize without Allows IPv6 packets to move between the interfaces of the bridge.
+No highe filter will then be applied on this protocol. r scan or -- -----------

 For each of the interfaces included in a bridge, you must unselect the option Authorize without analyzing for IPv6 in order for filtering to be applied on this traffic.